Forms

 Here’s how it works:

-• We wrap the <input> in a <label> so the custom control properly triggers the file browser.
+so the custom control properly triggers the file browser. - We hide the default file

-• We declare a height on the <input> for proper spacing for surrounding content.
+for proper spacing for surrounding content.

 In other words, it’s an entirely custom element, all generated via CSS.